campelo/documentation/posts/pyhton/getting-started/06-functions-and-variable-scopes/readme.md

 ![Image 2](./assets/img2.png)

-The sayGoodBy function is using the **input_name** global variable to write an output to the user.
+The sayGoodBye function is using the **input_name** global variable to write an output to the user.

-On the other hand, the name variable is only available in the sayHello function.
-That means that if we try to use the **name** variable inside the sayGoodBye function it won't work and we will receive an error informing that the **name** variable isn't defined neither locally nor globally.
+On the other hand, the **name** variable is only available in the sayHello function.
+That means that, if we try to use the **name** variable inside the sayGoodBye function it won't work and we will receive an error informing that the **name** variable isn't defined neither locally nor globally.

 ```python
 def sayHello(name):